dathanb/games/README.md

 `PositionEvaluator` that just has the logic for evaluating a single position?
 That makes sense to me.

 Cool.
 So before making progress on the sorting game, let's rewrite the Nonogram game according to those rules.

+I think that's enough for today -- I've pulled out the `NonogramMoveGenerator` and the `NonogramMoveStrategy`, and the `com.jedaway.games.nonogram.Solver` is getting less nonogram-specific moment by moment.
+I hope to be able to incrementally generify it so that I can just pull it out as the `GameEngine`, and then write a `SortingGame` implementation of all the relevant components.
+This is so much fun!
+But it's almost 11:00pm, so time for bed -- I might be able to work on it again tomorrow.